bdolenc/ll-test/README.md

 When writing Python code for service mapping or other NSO development Pylint is a great tool to use.
 In the following example you will use it to lint your package code as part of package build process.

-Since usually you build packages as part of a CI job with that the Pylint will also check the Python code.
+Usually packages are built as part of a CI job.
+By adding the pylint to the `all` target of a package you will make sure the Python code is always linted.
 With that you prevent that syntactic errors or code ends up in a merge request since for a successful pipeline run you have to fix them.
 ## Use Pylint for NSO Python package analysis

 You will learn how to use Pylint on an existing NSO package that uses Python to implement mapping logic.
 In the `~/src/` folder you will find the sample loopback package you will work with in this lab.